tenemark/mikecalsetup/README.md

 ```

 ## Usage
 A short example of usage is given in the following.
-The jupyter notebook example_usage.ipynb provides a more complete overview of how to use the package.
+The jupyter notebook example_usage.ipynb provides a more complete overview of how to use this tool.
 ```python
 import mikecalsetup.mikecalsetup as mikecalsetup